 The physical presence test is more straightforward, if you qualify.

-With this test, if you are physically present in any foreign country, or countries, for at least 330 days within the US tax year (Jan to Dec) then you would potentially qualify.
+With this test, if you are physically present in any foreign country (or countries) for at least 330 days within the US tax year (January to December), then you would potentially qualify.

 However, to then qualify for the FEIE you would also have to prove your “Tax Home” was in a country other than the USA.
 So, for digital nomads trying to country hop and pay no taxes, they would still be liable to pay taxes in the USA, and potentially pay taxes in any/all countries they worked from their laptop in during their travels, as constant travel rarely ever establishes a tax home.

-Even with that certificate, if you do not maintain any home in Georgia and all your income is sourced from outside Georgia (eg. you work remotely for, or own, a non-Georgian company), you still have a risk that the IRS will default your tax home to being in the USA.
+Even with that certificate, if you do not maintain any home in Georgia and all your income is sourced from outside Georgia (e.g., you either work remotely for or own a non-Georgian company), you still run the risk that the IRS will default to your tax home as being located in the USA.

-The above 2 paragraphs will satisfy the majority of readers in deciding if Georgia could legitimately be considered their tax home by the IRS.
-If you are still not 100% sure, read the full section direct form the IRS using the link above.
+The two above-mentioned paragraphs will satisfy the majority of readers when it comes to deciding if Georgia could legitimately be considered their tax home by the IRS.
+If you are still not 100% sure, read the full section directly from the IRS using the link above.

-For those considering the High Net Worth Individual program to get tax residency from Georgia without having to actually live here, if none of your income is from Georgia, and you have no ties to Georgia (property, family etc.) and you rarely even visit, the chances are that the IRS would consider your tax home still to be in the USA.
+For those considering the High Net Worth Individual program to get tax residency from Georgia without having to actually live here, if none of your income is from Georgia, and you have no ties to Georgia (property, family, etc.) and you rarely even visit, the chances are that the IRS would consider your tax home to still be the USA.
 You’ll only discover the outcome once you have been audited, at which point it is far too late.